-This live, online visual arts mini-course is suited for high school students (9–12) of all art backgrounds.
-This 7-week mini-course is a non-graded art elective intended for developing student’s artistic drawing skills.
-This mini-course is part of a step-by-step drawing series for high schoolers.
+This live, online visual arts mini-course is suited for high school students in grades 9–12 of all art backgrounds.
+A 7-week mini-course, it is a non-graded art elective intended for developing student’s artistic drawing skills.
+It is part of a step-by-step drawing series for high schoolers.
 Each session has a unique theme and focus (listed below).
 Students may sign up for multiple sessions and start the course at any session during the year.

-After this mini-course is completed, there will be further mini-courses that build on one another, offered at the same time/day during the week.
-All classes in this series will require simply drawing paper, a pencil, a ruler, a Sharpie marker, and colored pencils or markers for students who wish to add color to their drawings.
+After this mini-course is completed, there will be further mini-courses that build on one another, offered at the same day/time during the week.
+All classes in this series will require only drawing paper, a pencil, a ruler, a Sharpie marker, and colored pencils or markers for students who wish to add color to their drawings.
 A sketchbook for weekly practice is recommended but not required.